telerik/reporting-docs/knowledge-base/project-template-failed-to-add-nuget-packages.md

 You can try to update your NuGet client or install the packages manually.

 ## Cause\Possible Cause(s)
-Reporting project templates use Visual Studio service for adding NuGet packages.
+Reporting item templates use Visual Studio service for adding NuGet packages.
 The service seems to be no longer active.
 The issue is logged for further investigation and improvements.
 The fix will be provided in the subsequent releases.

 ## Suggested Workarounds